What is Social Listening?

 If you’ve decided to take social listening seriously and use it to improve your business, it’s important to make a plan.

-people sitting at cafe
+people socialising at a cafe

-Source: shutterstock/Jacob Lund
+Source: Shutterstock/Jacob Lund

 Choose your goals